-This internationally important ecological region is 1.1 million acres in size and occupies 22% of New Jersey's land area.
-It is the largest body of open space on the Mid-Atlantic seaboard between Richmond and Boston and is underlain by aquifers containing 17 trillion gallons of some of the purest water in the land.
+The PNR is approximately 1.1 million acres and spans portions of seven counties and all or part of 56 municipalities.
+The reserve occupies 22% of New Jersey's land area and it is the largest body of open space on the Mid-Atlantic seaboard between Richmond and Boston.

-In 1979, our state formed a partnership with the federal government to preserve, protect and enhance the natural and cultural resources of this special place.
+In 1979, New Jersey formed a partnership with the federal government to preserve, protect and enhance the natural and cultural resources of this special place.

-Today, with the Pinelands Comprehensive Management Plan, the region is protected in a manner that maintains its unique ecology while permitting compatible development.
+Through its implementation of the Pinelands Comprehensive Management Plan, the New Jersey Pinelands Commission protects the Pinelands in a manner that maintains the region's unique ecology while permitting compatible development.

-If you would like to receive a hard copy of the Pinelands National Reserve brochure, please send a self addressed stamped letter size envelope to:
+To explore the Pinelands further, please log on to our Visiting and Recreation page.
+You may also wish to obtain the official Pinelands National Reserve brochure.
+For a hard copy of the brochure, please send a self addressed stamped letter size envelope to:

 Pinelands Commission